brikis98/devops-book/README.md

-# _Fundamentals of DevOps and Software Delivery_ code
+# _Fundamentals of DevOps and Software Delivery_ Code

 This repo contains the sample code for the book and blog post series [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.